Going Above & Beyond on Accessibility

 Caption Your Videos

-If you’re embedding videos, make sure they have captions.
+If you’re embedding videos, include captions to provide an alternate means of reviewing the content.
 Some free video hosting platforms offer this.
 This benefits not only deaf or hard-of-hearing users but also those watching without sound.

 Describe Your Data Visualizations